An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Experiments

-\paragraph{Main Results.} Table~\ref{main results} and Table~\ref{smallexperiment} are the results of ours and baseline models for the end-to-end ABSA task\footnote{\citeauthor{peng2019knowing}~\shortcite{peng2019knowing} also obtain good results for this task, while they focus on the limited scenario where the aspect term and the opinion term are paired in one sentence.}.
-Results suggest that our IKTN consistently outperforms all baseline models by a large margin in most cases under the setting without BERT.
-We can conclude from Table~\ref{main results} and~\ref{smallexperiment}:
+Results in \autoref{main results} are divided into four groups: M1$\sim$M4, M5$\sim$M6, and M7$\sim$M12 are GloVe-based pipeline, integrated, and joint models, respectively.
+M13$\sim$M17 are BERT-based models.

-1) For all three aspect-level subtasks (F1-a, F1-o, F1-s and acc-s), Table~\ref{main results} shows that our IKTN can significantly surpass other baselines in most cases on three subtasks.
+1) Among all GloVe-based models (M1$\sim$M12), our \textsc{IMKTN}-GloVe significantly surpasses other baselines in most cases, and achieves 2.13\%, 2.33\%, and 2.86\% absolute gains over RACL in terms of the overall metric F1-absa on three datasets.
 This suggests that the inter-task correlations and document-level knowledge have an overall positive impact on these subtasks, and demonstrates the superiority of our model.
+Furthermore, \textsc{IMKTN}-GloVe also obtains the best or the second best results on all subtasks, which further shows the effectiveness of our model.
+Another observation is that the joint models (M7$\sim$M12) perform better than pipeline and integrate models (M1$\sim$M6).